Help

 Providers

-Providers collect or compute data from different sources like device sensors, API requests, MQTT, WebSockets etc. The raw data of one or multiple providers is evaluated by an advanced Expression Parser, which output is displayed by a facelet.
+Providers collect or compute data from different sources like device sensors, API requests, MQTT, WebSockets etc. The raw data of one or multiple providers is evaluated by an advanced Expression Parser, which output can be displayed by a facelet.

 See the available Providers: